Loading Image

 • Delivering at Pace

 The Economic Assessment Centre (EAC) is designed to assess a candidate’s economics skills against set criteria.
-At the Assessment Centre, candidates’ knowledge of economics will be tested along with Civil Service strength and behaviour competencies.
 If you are invited to the Assessment Centre, further information on what to expect will be shared with you ahead of time.

 Feedback will only be provided if you attend the Economics Assessment Centre.
 Due to a large volume of applications, we are unable to provide feedback on applications prior to this stage.

-Our online Q&A session about the application process and what it is like to be an Assistant Economist in government took place on Tuesday 11 February 2025, 16:30 – 17:30.
-View the recording of the presentation from this session here.
+Our online Q&A session about the application process and what it is like to be an assistant economist in government will take place on:

 Recruitment timetable